Fluid-induced snap-through instability of spherical shells

-\textbf{Shell Mechanics under Viscous Flow.} Due to elasto-hydrodynamic interactions, the shell undergoes an axisymmetric deformation when a fluid flow is driven through the channel.
-If the flow rate is below a critical value, the shell will return to its original configuration once the flow rate is reset to zero.
-In energy terms, the energy provided by the fluid flow is not enough to trigger a snapping instability and overshoot the energy barrier shown as a red dot in Fig.~\ref{fig:fig1} (c).
-However, if the flow rate is above a critical value that allows to overcome the energy barrier, the shell will completely invert its curvature via a snapping instability.
-If the flow rate is reset to zero, the shell will retain this new, stable configuration, with the green dot in Fig.~\ref{fig:fig1} (c) settling into the higher-energy stable state~\cite{misbah2016}.
-The observed deformation close to snapping (Fig.~\ref{fig:fig1} d) is reminiscent of the prototypical example of shell instability, the pressure buckling of a hemispherical shell clamped at the equator, first solved by Zoelly and later refined by others~\cite{Zoelly1915,Hutchinson1967}.
-Indeed, while the boundary conditions are very different between the the classical case and our configuration (a clamped versus a free boundary), the loading conditions are rather similar since they are both mostly driven by pressure (we will later show that shear stresses are overcome by pressure in our case).
-More importantly, the nature of the instability is the common trait between the two cases.
-The classical pressure buckling is a limit-point instability, characterized by a subcritical bifurcation~\cite{misbah2016}, and the fluid-induced snapping observed in our study is also a limit-point instability.
-In both cases, the shell snaps into a mirror-buckled shape of either a portion of the body (classical case) or its entirety (our configuration).
-This analogy suggests that, in our case, the critical pressure that triggers a snapping instability will exhibit a scaling similar to the classical case, that is $\Delta p_b = \frac{2 E}{\sqrt{3(1-\nu^2)}}\left(\frac{h}{R}\right)^2$~\cite{Zoelly1915}, where the subscript $b$ stands for buckling.
-Since our experiments are in the viscous regime, the characteristic pressure difference that develops between the two sides of the shell will scale as $\Delta p \sim \mu U_\textup{max}/R$.
+If the flow rate is below a critical value, the shell will return to its original configuration once the flow is reset to zero; however, above a critical flow rate, the shell will completely invert its curvature via a snapping instability and settle into a higher-energy stable configuration~\cite{misbah2016}.
+The observed deformation close to snapping (Fig.~\ref{fig:fig1} (c)) is reminiscent of the prototypical example of shell instability, the pressure buckling of a hemispherical shell clamped at the equator~\cite{Zoelly1915,Hutchinson1967}.
+Indeed, while the boundary conditions are different between the classical case and our configuration (a clamped versus a free boundary), the loading conditions are rather similar since they are both mostly driven by pressure.
+More importantly, both cases exhibit a limit-point instability, characterized by a subcritical bifurcation~\cite{misbah2016}, where the shell snaps into a mirror-buckled shape of either a portion of the body (classical case) or its entirety (our configuration).
+This analogy suggests that, in our case, the critical pressure that triggers a snapping instability will exhibit a scaling similar to the classical case, that is $\Delta p_b = \frac{2 E}{\sqrt{3(1-\nu^2)}}\left(\frac{h}{R}\right)^2$~\cite{Zoelly1915}.